Skip to content

 AN INJURY AND NO EXERCISE

-Then I injured my foot while on vacation.
-And during PT for that injury, I sustained a far worse.
+Then, I injured my foot while on vacationand during PT for that injury, I sustained a far worse one.
 Walking was no longer an option, and the pounds began to slowly return.

 After trying various combinations of strange footgear and consulting with three different doctors, I had corrective surgery.
-Going into that surgery, I put myself on a fairly stringent diet and lost a number of pounds just before and for several months after that surgery and recuperation.
+Going into that surgery, I put myself on a fairly stringent diet.
+I lost several pounds before and after surgery during my recuperation.

-Within about two months, I began walking, very, very carefully, once again — laps around my driveway and occasional circles at the beach.
-Since our move, I’ve mapped out a walking route in our new neighborhood and found another beach that allows me to go walking on the sand at low tide.
+Within about two months, I began walking againvery, very carefully, doing laps around my driveway and occasional circles at the beach.
+When we moved, I mapped out a walking route in our new neighborhood and found another beach that allowed me to walk on the sand at low tide.

 I LOVE WALKING!